 There are no fees for early payment, returned checks, or late fees – if you suspect you’ll be unable to make a payment, you can contact a representative to create an alternative plan.
 However, you will have to pay an origination fee of 2% to 5%.

-You can take out a loan between $5,000 and $35,000 at an APR of 5.99% to 24.99%.
+You can take out a loan between $5,000 and $35,000.
 Terms are between 24 and 60 months.
 The minimum credit score is only 640, but there are some additional requirements too.
 You’ll need a debt-to-income ratio below 50% to be eligible, and you also can’t have made any payments more than 90 days late over the last year.

 You can check your rate within three minutes.
 You’ll then be able to customize your loan by choosing the term and rate that works best for you.